Dirk-Jan/rpi-gpio-service/README.md

 # rpi-gpio-service
-A service that exposes an interface to manipulate the GPIO of an Raspberry Pi.
+A service that exposes an interface to manipulate the GPIO of a Raspberry Pi.